Phil Volk: Paul Revere & the Raiders

-In January 1965, Volk received a call from Drake Levin, informing him that he should expect a call from Paul Revere, who was in need of a new bass player for his Raider line-up.
-The current bassist, Mike "Doc" Holliday was leaving the group for personal reasons.
-Levin had to convince Volk to leave school in order to join the band on tour.
+In January 1965, Levin recommended Volk to Paul Revere, who needed a replacement bass player for Mike "Doc" Holliday, who was leaving The Raiders for personal reasons.
+Levin convinced Volk to leave school and join the band on tour.
 Volk sent his parents a message overseas, informing them of his decision.
+By the time they received it, it was too late to stop him.

 Volk joined the band in Las Vegas to perform at the Pussy Cat A-Go-Go nightclub.

-At the end of his first concert appearance Mark Lindsay, lead singer, "baptized" Volk with a jug of water, making him an official member of the Raiders.
+At the end of Volk's first concert appearance, lead singer Mark Lindsay "baptized" Volk with a jug of water, making him an official member of the Raiders.
 Since all band members had a nickname, Revere suggested Volk call himself "Bugs" or "Bucky Beaver", due to the prominent eye teeth he often displayed with a wide grin.
 Disliking both of those choices, he came up with the name 'Fang'.
 At one show, he decided to grab some electrical tape and spell out the word 'Fang' on the back of his bass.
 Volk flipped it over to display the name to the audience, all the while dancing and making faces behind Lindsay as he sang lead.
 It became a signature bit for Volk and the group.

-Volk and the Raiders continued to tour the Northwest, playing dance halls and clubs, while promoting their Columbia singles, without success.
-Paul Revere and the Raiders had been signed to a contract by Columbia Records in the spring of 1963, after local DJ Roger Hart, who later became their manager, brought their demo tapes around to the major labels.
-This was the first contract Columbia ever signed with a rock band.
-They released "Louie, Louie" in June 1963 and had regional success, but the single was beaten out for national prominence by the version recorded a few weeks earlier by The Kingsmen.
-The Raiders version did not get the promotion it needed to get national attention, because the head of A & R at Columbia at the time, Mitch Miller, hated rock and roll.
-It was only after his departure in 1965 and his replacement by Clive Davis, that the Raiders got backing by their label.